-Some placements may want externs to acknowledge receipt of this type of memo/letter.
-You could include a section for signature/date as a way to confirm that the extern has read it and understands it.
+• Some placements may want externs to acknowledge receipt of this type of memo/letter.
+You could include a section for signature/date to confirm that the extern has read it and understands it.
 This may not be necessary depending on your preferences and the culture of your office, but it is something to consider.